Costco's Black Friday sale is already going

 Note that Best Buy also has a good Surface Pro bundle: You get the newest version of the tablet (albeit with a lesser Core m3 processor and just 128GB of storage) and the keyboard for $600.
 The pen, which costs $100, is not included.
 But still -- that brings the price of the whole enchilada to $700.

-Deal available now through Nov.
-26, though Costco says the product is backordered and is expected to ship on Nov.
-26.
+The Costco deal is available now through Nov.
+26 -- though Costco says the product is backordered and not expected to ship until Dec.
+5-21.

 Apple made its flagship iPad even better with the latest version, released in March.
 This is likely to be the lowest price for it we'll see this year.
 Just note this deal is also available at Walmart, Target and elsewhere.